 Pain symptoms and intensity can change on a daily basis.
 Pain may radiate from different areas of the body, such as the legs, back, head, neck, shoulders, arms, or muscles on different days.

 8. Brain fog is frustrating

 Brain fog is a common symptom of chronic pain.
 It may cause difficulty speaking, memory loss, or forgetting where certain items have been placed.

-The common cold may be more severe in individuals with a chronic illness.
-This is because the immune system is already comprised, which makes it easier for other pathogens to sneak in and cause disruptions.
+The common cold and respiratory infections may be more frequent and severe in individuals with a chronic illness.
+This is because the immune system is already compromised.

 Certain inflammatory foods, such as gluten, dairy, alcohol, soy and processed foods, may worsen chronic pain symptoms.
 Individuals with chronic pain are not trying to be picky eaters, they simply do not want to aggravate their symptoms.